We live in an Amazon Prime, Netflix, fast food, “I want it NOW” kinda world.

 Giving yourself time to play with and learn your craft, expand ideas, and explore the best ways to convey your story, craft a solid narrative arc for your reader, and revise/rearrange and polish is absolutely worth it.

 Can you purchase a program and learn a speedy system to expedite the process?
 Sure.
 And it can work if that process is aligned with your own creative flow and process.

-Instead, I’d encourage you to either work with a coach or in a writing group, like the LWC, where you can feel into and figure out your process first while you tackle some of that mindset stuff I mentioned earlier.
+Instead, I’d encourage you to either work with a coach or in a writing group where you can feel into and figure out your process first while you tackle some of that mindset stuff I mentioned earlier.

 Those issues will come up.